 1. Access Admin > Data Sources

-At the bottom of the screen click [+ New Data Source].
+At the bottom of the page, click [+ New Data Source].

-The Select the Type of New Data Source pop-up opens.
+Select the Type of New Data Source popup opens.

-2. Select "Other" Data Source Type and choose "Microsoft PowerBI" from the drop-down
+2. Select the "Other" data source type option and choose "Microsoft PowerBI" from the drop-down